Caledon Truck Driving School

 1. Responsibility

-Truck drivers need to be responsible.
-They can’t be drinking and driving and not follow national and provincial requirements for breaks, safety, paperwork, and driving time.
+Truck drivers can’t be drinking and driving and not follow federal and provincial requirements for breaks, safety, paperwork, and driving time.
 Good drivers would know about the changes in regulations too.
 They plan ahead of time before making a delivery or reaching a new place.

 An irresponsible truck driver is a danger to himself as well as others.
 There needs to be a level of discipline.
 As a truck driver, you have to remember that there is a big responsibility on your shoulder.